Wall Street closes lower after rally as oil prices drop

-NEW YORK (Reuters) - Stocks fell on Monday in light trading after a rally that drove the S&P 500 last week to its highest level in nearly five years and as falling oil prices hit energy shares.
+NEW YORK (Reuters) - U.S. stocks fell on Monday in light trading after a rally that drove the S&P 500 last week to its highest level in nearly five years and as falling oil prices hit energy shares.

 The decline broke a four-day streak of gains for the S&P 500.
 On Friday, both the Dow and the S&P 500 ended at highs not seen since December 2007.
 The rally came a day after the Federal Reserve unveiled new stimulus measures that could keep equities buoyed for months.
 The Fed’s action followed a decision by the European Central Bank to support debt-ridden euro-zone nations by purchasing their debt.